 You may have a chance to increase your Social Security Disability Insurance (SSDI) benefits by submitting a request to the Social Security Administration (SSA).

-Life circumstances can change unexpectedly, and if your situation changes, you or a family member might qualify for higher SSDI benefits.
-An Atlanta social security disability lawyer can provide general information on how to increase your SSDI benefits.
+Because life can change unexpectedly, you or a family member may be able to qualify for higher SSDI benefits.
+An Atlanta Social Security Disability lawyer can provide information on how to increase your SSDI benefits and what steps are needed to submit your request.

 How Can You Increase Your SSDI Benefits?